 - Recommendations for treatment planning and support needs

-- Potential implications of cognitive difficulties for work or study
+- Potential implications of cognitive difficulties for work or study and advice to help

 - Assessment and advice regarding management of ABI-related behaviours of concern (e.g. aggression, disinhibition, reduced initiation)